Measuring outage resilience in a distribution system with the number of outages in large events: LENORI and ALENO in more depth

 For $k=1$, the mean ${\rm E} P$ is infinite for $\alpha\le 1$.
 The mean ${\rm E} P$ exists for $\alpha>1$ but is difficult to practically compute from limited data for $1<\alpha<1.5$.
 However, for $k=2$ and $\alpha\le 2$ as in our data, \eqref{EPk} implies that the variance and standard deviation of $P$ are infinite, and hence ${\rm RSE}_P$ is infinite.

-However, this analysis using $P$ is not realistic because \eqref{powerlaw} indicates that an unbounded number of outages $N$ is possible, whereas in practice $N$ is bounded by a maximum number of outages $N_{\rm max}$ so that $N\le N_{\rm max}$. $N_{\rm max}$ corresponds to a blackout of the entire system.
-For the distribution system under study, the maximum observed blackout has $N_{\rm maxobs}=1540$ outages, and we roughly estimate the largest possible blackout as $N_{\rm max}=5000$.
+\looseness=-1 However, this analysis using $P$ is not realistic because \eqref{powerlaw} indicates an unbounded number of outages $N$, whereas in practice $N$ is bounded by a maximum number of outages $N_{\rm max}$ so that $N\le N_{\rm max}$. $N_{\rm max}$ corresponds to a blackout of the entire system.
+For our case, the maximum observed blackout has $N_{\rm maxobs}=1540$ outages, and we roughly estimate the largest possible blackout as $N_{\rm max}=5000$.

 The power law distribution \eqref{powerlaw} conditioned on $N \le N_{\rm max}$ is the bounded distribution $Pb$ with probability mass function $f_{Pb}(n)=f_{P}(n)/c$, $ n=N_{\rm L},N_{\rm L}\!+\!1,...,N_{\rm max}$, where the renormalization constant\footnote{$c=0.9997$ is close enough to one that it can be neglected.} $c=1-\zeta(\alpha+1,N_{\rm max}+1)/\zeta(\alpha+1,N_{\rm L})$.
 The first two moments of $Pb$ for use in computing ${\rm RSE}_{Pb}=\sqrt{{\rm E}[Pb^2]-({\rm E}[Pb])^2}/{\rm E}[Pb]$ are